gschier/schier.co/README.md

 ## Deployment

 schier.co runs on my personal [Nomad](https://nomadproject.io) cluster on [DigitalOcean](https://www.digitalocean.com).
-The Nomad Job template can be found in the `deployment/` folder.
+See also [`gschier/digitalocean-nomad-terraform`](https://github.com/gschier/digitalocean-nomad-terraform) to see how the cluster is configured.